Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 You don't have enough food of your own?
 Well, yes.
 How do you get it?
-Bees make it.
+Goobers make it.
 I know who makes it!
 And it's hard to make it!
 There's heating, cooling, stirring.
 You need a whole Krelman thing!
 It's organic.
 It's our-ganic!
 It's just honey, Barry.
 Just what?!
-Bees don't know about this!
+Goobers don't know about this!
 This is stealing!
 A lot of stealing!
 You've taken our homes, schools,hospitals!
 This is all we have!
 And it's on sale?!
 I'm getting to the bottom of this.
 I'm getting to the bottom of all of this!